kishormurade02/Rock-Paper-Scissors-Game/README.md

 - CSS
 - JavaScript

 How to Play:
-1.Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2.Open the index.html file in your web browser.
+2. Open the index.html file in your web browser.
-3.Click on one of the choices (Rock, Paper, or Scissors) to play the game.
+3. Click on one of the choices (Rock, Paper, or Scissors) to play the game.
-4.The computer will make a random choice.
+4. The computer will make a random choice.
-5.The result of the game will be displayed, and the scores will be updated accordingly.
+5. The result of the game will be displayed, and the scores will be updated accordingly.